 - Have an understanding of principles, strategies and tools for goal framing and stakeholder assessment through interactive cases, role plays and exercises;

-- Have practiced applying stakeholder assessment and engagement strategies to their own ongoing work;
+- Have practised applying stakeholder assessment and engagement strategies to their own ongoing work;

-- Have an understanding of and practiced principles for mutual gains negotiation and their application to sustainable development issues;
+- Have an understanding of and practised principles for mutual gains negotiation and their application to sustainable development issues;

 - Be aware of opportunities for continuing their learning and peer exchange on stakeholder engagement and consensus building for sustainable development, as part of a community of practice supported by UNSSC and CBI.